Administrative detention centres (CRA)

 - La Réunion

-Some other waiting zones are located in ports (Marseille, Dunkerque etc.) or in train stations with international lines (e.g. Modane, Paris-Gare du Nord), but here is no list detailed list.
+Some other waiting zones are located in ports (Marseille, Dunkerque etc.) or in train stations with international lines (e.g. Modane, Paris-Gare du Nord), but here is no detailed list.
+In the annual meeting on waiting zones with NGOs and authorities in 2021, the figure of 98 waiting zones in 2020 has been mentioned.[7]

 In these accommodation areas, there should be an area for lawyers to hold confidential meetings with the foreign nationals.
-In practice, those are only established in the Roissy CDG airport (ZAPI 3) and can accommodate up to 160 persons.
-In the other waiting zones, the material conditions for accommodation can vary greatly: foreign nationals are sometimes accommodated in a nearby hotel (like in Orly at night time), or in rooms within police stations.
-They do not all have access to “hotel-type” services.
+In practice, those are only established in the Roissy CDG airport (ZAPI 3).

 Finally, in Alpes-Maritimes, an informal “temporary detention zone” has been set up in the premises of the Menton Border Police in 2017 to detain newly arrived migrants from Italy for short periods before their removal from the country.